curlybracers/Tada/README.md

 # Tada
-Tada is Todo App in its in way
+Tada is Todo App in its own way